 So does this mean it’s safe to flush flushable wipes?
 Not necessarily.

-Consumer advocacy group CHOICE conducted a survey to assess how Australians understand the term “flushable” in the case of wipes.
-Of the 1679 people surveyed, 67% said they would expect flushable wipes to disintegrate just like toilet paper does which is not the case.
+Consumer advocacy group CHOICE conducted a survey to assess how Australians understand the term “flushable” in the case of sanitary bathroom products.
+Of the 1679 people surveyed, 67% said they would expect flushable wipes to disintegrate just like toilet paper does.
+Unfortunately, this is not the case.

 So where is the confusion coming from?

 The term “flushable” isn’t actually regulated by any third party and so there is no one meaning for the word.
-In fact, the criteria many companies use to measure flushability is designed by flushable wipe manufacturers
+In fact, flushable wipe manufacturers themselves determine the criteria many companies use to measure flushability.

 According to SBS, flushable means it will pass through your plumbing system and into the wastewater systems.
 While this is good news for your plumbing, it still has great potential to cause blockages in the wider sewer system.

 This is why the ACCC and CHOICE are advocating for more regulations around the word “flushable”.